K-NagaCharan/TCS-prep/README.md

 * **Cheating Defense**: Core questions are sanitized of answer keys, explanations, and recall requirements before rendering in the exam engine to prevent inspect-element leaks.
 * **Auto-Save & Refresh Recovery**: Active inputs and exam stages are auto-saved to `localStorage` on every keystroke.
 If you refresh or drop connection, the exam resumes with the timer correctly ticking down.
 * **Self-Correcting Timers**: Evaluates time via absolute target timestamps (`endTimestamp - Date.now()`) to bypass background browser tab timer throttling.
-* **Topic Injection Freshness**: Feeds the topic tags and scenarios of your last 5 attempts back into Key A's seed to prevent content overlap.
+* **Vocabulary-focused Freshness**: Feeds the exact correct vocabulary words and scenarios of your last 5 attempts back into Key A's generator to prevent repeat questions.
+* **Detailed Development Feedback**: The evaluator provides clear, context-rich improvement advice on vocabulary, tone, and grammar, highlighting exactly how to reach the NQT standard.
 * **Pure SVG Charting**: Renders metrics and score progress trends client-side with native SVG elements (no bloated charting libraries).

 ---